magarenzo/NBA-Wingspan-Hypothetical/README.md

 # ![GIF of NBA Wingspan Hypothetical in action](/media/app.gif)

-Reduce your wingspan, earn hypothetical money, and compare yourself to an NBA superstar
+Reduce your wingspan, earn hypothetical money and compare yourself to an NBA superstar

 ## Terminal